AzureCR/acr-builder-os-tests/Windows/readme.md

 ## Acquiring Windows Support for the AZ CLI
 To use ACR Build for Windows, as of 7/12/18, use the docker instructions for running the CLI at: https://docs.microsoft.com/en-us/cli/azure/run-azure-cli-docker?view=azure-cli-latest

-However, use: `docker pull azurecr/azure-cli` as the Windows support hasn't yet been merged with the public **az cli**
+However, use: `docker run -v ${HOME}:/root -it azuresdk/azure-cli-python:dev` as the Windows support hasn't yet been merged with the public **az cli**

 ## Defaulting the registry name: